hegelocampus/PhilanthroTrees/README.md

   );
 }
 ```
-In the above component `Formik` allowed us to not only create a form without creating a class component, but we were able to handle validation of the community name within the form handling, rather than delegating that task to the back-end model validation.
+In the above component, `Formik` allowed us to not only create a form without creating a class component, but also to handle validation of the community name within the form handling rather than delegating that task to the back-end model validation.
 This allows further flexibility for what we can validate, simplifies validation errors, and reduces the processing required by the server by allocating that processing to the user’s browser.

 ### Assets:
 [Plant Sprites](https://assage.itch.io/growing-plants-pixel-pack-32x32)